Home Top Vancouver Attractions Vancouver’s Pacific National Exhibition Vancouver’s PNE Fright Nights Haunted Houses Reviews and Descriptions

 The Materia Medica Haunted House

-Unfortunately, Asylum isn’t featured at Fright Nights in 2022.
-However, the new Materia Medica haunt seems similar.
+Unfortunately, Asylum is no longer a featured attraction.
+However, the Materia Medica haunt seems similar.
 For an idea of what to expect, continue reading for details about Asylum from previous years.

 Asylum was a mental institution right out of a twisted horror movie.
 It had people screaming, medical staff torturing their patients, characters in restraints and all kinds of tormented souls.
 In one room there were bodies hanging like carcasses from the ceiling which you had to push your way through.